jlhline/H_BE/README.md

 npm test

-Current tests do not test redis cache or individual controllers, only basic routes
+Current tests do not test redis cache or individual controllers,
-to observe the reduced latency after caching, I used Postman
+only basic routes.
+To observe the reduced latency after caching,
-and ran the same get request twice
+I used Postman and ran the same get request twice.